malleum-inc/canari3/docs/canari.quickstart.rst

             return response

 By simply setting the class property ``remote`` to ``True`` (1) we have now told Plume that this transform can be run remotely.
+If you need, for example, an apikey from a user, configured as TDS Transform Settings, you can access the values using `request.parameters['apikey'].value` for example.
 Now all we have to do is install Canari, Plume, and our transform package on the Internet-accessible server.
 Follow the same steps to install Canari on your remote transform server as mentioned in the :ref:`Installation` section.
 Now archive and upload your ``hello`` Canari package to the server and run the :program:`python setup.py install` script::